dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-So for some of you this presentation may be a bit boring because you probably already know most of the stuff we are going to address in this talk, since using Docker in production in my opinion requires most of the same knowledge as you would need to know when using it on a development environment anyways.
+So for some of you this presentation may be a bit boring because you probably already know most of the stuff we are going to address in this talk, since using Docker in production in my opinion requires most of the same knowledge as you would need to know when using it in a development environment anyways.

 Despite that there is a high chance that you don't know everything, so you may still learn something new from this talk.
-At least we hope so.
+At least we hope you do.

 ---